 - consultancy regarding the preparation of a proposal for the company’s image in selected target markets.

-Under Measure 6.5. of the Operational Programme Innovative Economy, the Ministry of Economy implements the project "Promotion of the Polish economy on international markets".
+Under Submeasure 6.5.1 of the Operational Programme Innovative Economy, the Ministry of Economy implements the system project "Promotion of Polish economy in international markets".